Experimental Design for Causal Effect Identification: General Subset Identification

-In many applications, it is reasonable to assume that in order to identify $Q[S]=P(S|do(V\setminus S))$, intervening on elements of $S$ is not desirable.
+In many applications, it is reasonable to assume that in order to identify $Q[S]=P(S|do(V\setminus S))$, intervening on elements of $S$, i.e., the outcome variables, is not desirable.
 In other words, $\mathbf{C}(s)=\infty$, for all $s\in S$.
 Under this assumption, we show that instances similar to Figure \ref{fig: not singlton} cannot occur and results analogous to Theorem \ref{thm:singleton} can be established.